Subhankar-Ray192/Registration_Form_Interface/README.md

 # What makes this Registration App useful?

-This Registration App has a tinge of blue & white reminisces of the open sky and the freedom it offers to our users and to make it a reality we have worked hard to present to you a app that will serve our users well and  will not let them face inconvenient bugs that can hinder work flow because:
+This Registration App has a tinge of orange & white reminisces of the fire and is representative of our passion to offer to our users a app that will serve our users well and  will let them experience a smooth hassle-free UI-experience that will help them have a uninterrupted workflow because:

                                      __We understand the value of your Time__